Be inspired by something you love, then go change the world

 Speaker

-Like many of you, I wear a lot of hats inside and outside of my home.
-Always making myself available for everyone, while putting my needs on the back burner.
-I'm sure that sounds familiar to some of you.
-Where's the fun in that you ask?
-Well, I'm a giver by nature, so when it comes from the heart, it never feels like I'm short-changing myself.
-Besides, I'm a child of God, and that's just what we do.
-Give...
+Like many of you, I wear a lot of hats both inside and outside of my home.
+I often find myself showing up for everyone else, sometimes putting my own needs on the back burner.
+I’m sure that sounds familiar to some of you.
+Where’s the fun in that, you might ask?
+Well, I’m a giver by nature, and when giving comes from the heart, it never feels like I’m short-changing myself.
+Besides, I’m a child of God… and that’s simply what we do.
+We give.

-I'm also the mother of Elijah and Niamya (nee-ya-my-ya), who are now ages 20 and 17 respectively.
-Being a parent is never easy, but I love being their mom more than anything.
-Trust me, those two have put me through the wringer over and over again, but to me, there's no excitement in having a perfect child.
-There's so much time and energy absorbed when raising a child with autism and a child who has experienced depression from the residuals of bullying, but advocating on their behalves was an honor, and it made me a much stronger person.
-Truthfully, being a mom is the greatest and most rewarding job I've ever had, with the greatest benefits.
-Even though there's no paycheck, I wouldn't trade in my mother's card for anything in the world.
+I’m also the proud mother of Elijah and Niamya (nee-ya-my-ya), who are now 20 and 17.
+Parenting is never easy, but being their mom is one of the greatest joys of my life.
+Trust me, those two have taken me on quite a journey, but to me, there’s no excitement in raising a “perfect” child.
+There is incredible growth, strength, and purpose that comes from navigating real challenges.
+Raising a child with autism, along with supporting a child who has experienced depression as a result of bullying, required a tremendous amount of time, patience, and advocacy.
+Yet, it was truly an honor to stand in that space for them, and the experience shaped me into a stronger, more resilient person.
+Being a mom is, without question, the most rewarding job I’ve ever had.
+Even without a paycheck, the benefits are priceless, and I wouldn’t trade my “mom card” for anything in the world.

-I love nature and I love to write, especially during the winter which is my favorite season, maybe because I'm a winter baby.
-Nothing beats being curled up on the sofa near a roaring fire while sipping hot chocolate and indulging in junk food, engaged in writing about memorable life events.
-In all honesty, it doesn't take much to make me happy, just give me a pen and some paper and I am completely satisfied.
+I love nature, and I especially enjoy writing during the winter, which happens to be my favorite season… maybe that has something to do with being a winter baby.
+There’s nothing quite like being curled up on the sofa near a warm, roaring fire, sipping hot chocolate, enjoying a little junk food, and reflecting on life’s most memorable experiences through writing.
+Honestly, it doesn’t take much to make me happy.
+Just give me a pen and some paper, and I’m completely content.

 A Little More About Me...